Do I Have De Quervain’s Tenosynovitis?

-In this short video, hand and upper extremity specialist, Dr. Christopher Healy, addresses the common causes, symptoms, and treatment options for a common painful wrist condition called de Quervain’s tenosynovitis.
+In this short video, hand and upper extremity specialist, Dr. Christopher Healy, addresses the common causes, symptoms, and treatment options for this common painful wrist condition.

 Thumb anatomy

-Located at the base of the human thumb are tendons that control the thumb.
+The tendons controlling the thumb are situated at the base of the thumb and are responsible for its movement.
 Tendons are rope-like structures that attach the muscle in your thumb to bone.
 Located on the thumb side of the wrist, two of the main tendons in the thumb pass through a tunnel, or series of pulleys.
 In order for these tendons to slide through their appropriate tunnel, a soft, slippery tissue layer called synovium covers the tendons.
 This tissue layer allows tendons to slide easily through a fibrous tunnel called a sheath.

 What causes de Quervain’s tenosynovitis?